goldeneagle1833/Capstone-Space/space/README.md

 ## MVP

+    have a page that can show the path(pictures) that each Mars rover took the ablity to navagate the pictures with buttons

+    1. rovers page x 3
-    have one picture rendered of a certian date at a time have two buttons
+        *one picture rendered of a certian date at a time

+        *have two buttons

-        one to move forward one picture
+            *one to move forward one picture

-        one to move back one picture
+            *one to move back one picture

-    have the date rendered with the picture
+        *have the date rendered with the related picture

 ## Post MVP

+    1. have the previous and next picture have a thumbnail for a preview

     post MVP would be making a api call and not just copying and pasting the data